VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Discussion and Limitations

 No existing published framework simultaneously performs deterministic, probabilistic, and utility-based verification of outsourced data anonymization.
 This makes a direct apples-to-apples comparison against a competing system impossible.

 The closest baselines are:

 \begin{enumerate} \item \textbf{Trap-only verification} (canary records in database auditing).
 These embed known records into the outsourced data and check whether they survive processing.
 This is analogous to VeriX-Anon's Layer~2 in isolation.
 Trap-only methods lack structural verification (no authenticated tree, no hash comparison) and utility verification (no XAI fingerprinting).
-As demonstrated in Section~\ref{sec:detection}, Layer~2 alone misses the Dumb adversary on all three datasets.
+As demonstrated in Section~\ref{sec:detection}, Layer~2 alone misses the Dumb adversary on every dataset.

 \item \textbf{Full re-execution.} The client re-runs the entire Target-Driven anonymization locally.
 This achieves perfect verification (every aspect of the output can be compared bit-for-bit) but requires $O(n \log n)$ computation to build the decision tree, defeating the purpose of outsourcing.
 The client must also possess the computational resources, memory, and software stack to execute the full anonymization algorithm.
 VeriX-Anon's verification cost is $O(n/k)$ for hash traversal plus $O(1)$ for XAI, which is strictly cheaper and does not require the client to build a tree. \end{enumerate}